deliveroo/deliveroo.engineering/sustainable-testing.md

 ## Running the whole suite quickly

 - Limit integration tests to core features.
-An excellent unit test suite is sufficient to cover mosst failure scenarios.
+An excellent unit test suite is sufficient to cover most failure scenarios.

 - Always fail early, using RSpec's `--fail-fast` for instance.